“Coming together is a beginning. Keeping together is progress. Working together is success.” –Henry Ford

 The OEI complements the OCI by measuring the change factors that affect culture and the subsequent outcomes at the individual, group, and organizational levels.
 It links culture in terms of what people experience as members of the organization; the impact these perceptions have on their believed expectations; and how culture leads to important outcomes such as engagement, teamwork, and adaptability.

 When used together, the OCI and OEI assess the most important internal factors and conditions likely to impact organizational performance and sustainability.

 The OCI and OEI at work

-Our friend Jerry Miller is back on the scene, and since we last heard from him [link to prior blog post], he’s been promoted to a director-level role at his agency.
+Our friend Jerry Miller is back on the scene, and since we last heard from him, he’s been promoted to a director-level role at his agency.
 His ability to motivate and engage employees in his former position, using individual assessments, is no secret to his organization’s leaders.
 As a result, Jerry’s been tasked to implement group assessments during his recurring weekly leadership team meeting with peers.

 Jerry chooses the OCI to measure the current culture of the leadership team in terms of shared behavioral norms, or the actions and values members believe are required to “fit in” and meet expectations.
 Members’ answers reveal to what extent they exhibit a range of constructive, passive/defensive, and aggressive/defensive norms.

 Next, Jerry uses the 128-question OEI as a complement to the OCI.
 This survey gathers confidential feedback from leaders’ experiences and perceptions of factors that influence, and can be changed to improve, organizational culture and performance.
 It also measures the impact of culture on teamwork.